 |Mr. A. F. Neterwala ||Non-Executive Director |

-The Committee frames the CSR Policy of the Company; identifies the projects which theCompany can undertake towards the cSR initiatives and recommends the same to the Board ofDirectors for their approval.
+The Committee frames the CSR Policy of the Company; identifies the projects which theCompany can undertake towards the CSR initiatives and recommends the same to the Board ofDirectors for its approval.

-During the period from 1st april 2016 to 31st March 2017 FiveMeetings of the Board were held as under:
+During the period from 1st April 2019 to 31st March 2020 fourmeetings of the Board were held as under:

 DIRECTORS' RESPONSIBILITY STATEMENT

-(b) in consultation with the statutory auditors appropriate accounting policies havebeen selected and applied consistently and judgments and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 312017 and of the Profit / (Loss) for year ended on that date;
+(b) In consultation with the Statutory Auditors appropriate accounting policies havebeen selected and applied consistently and judgments and estimates have been made that arereasonable and prudent so as to give a true and fair view of the state of affairs of theCompany as at March 312020 and of the profit for year ended on that date;

-(f) the Directors have devised proper system to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.
+(f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively

 ABSTRACT OF ANNUAL RETURN:

-Pursuant to the provision of section 134 (3) (a) of the companies act 2013 an abstractof the annual Return for 2016-17 in the prescribed formation is attached (annexure 1) andforms an integral part of the report.
+Pursuant to the provision of Section 134 (3) (a) of the Companies Act 2013 an abstractof the Annual Return for 2019-20 in the prescribed format is attached (Annexure I) andforms an integral part of the Report.

 DECLARATION BY INDEPENDENT DIRECTORS:

-Pursuant to section 149 (7) of the companies act 2013 each of the independent Directorof the company has given a declaration at the Board Meeting of the company held on 29thMay 2017 (being the first Board Meeting of the financial year 2017/18) to the effect thathe meets the criteria of Independence as provided in Section 149 (b) of the companies act2013.
+Pursuant to Section 149 (7) of the Companies Act 2013 each of the Independent Directorof the Company has given a declaration at the Board Meeting to the effect that he meetsthe criteria of Independence as provided in Section 149 (6) of the Companies Act 2013.